 Regulating transgenic cow research

 New Zealand has very strict regulations for working with transgenic animals.
-Before any research can be done, an application must be made to the Environmental Risk Management Authority (ERMA).
+Before any research can be done, an application must be made to the Environmental Protection Authority (EPA).
 Applications for transgenic research are open to the public for comment, and all applications are considered in consultation with Māori.

 Get information sheet: Regulating transgenic cow research

 Transgenic cows have a wide variety of potential applications in biomedicine, agriculture, animal health and environmental sustainability.

 Get information sheet: Future uses of transgenic cows

 The future of transgenic cow research in New Zealand depends upon funding, regulations and public opinion.
 New Zealanders need to weigh up the risks and benefits associated with transgenic cows and decide what they consider to be acceptable.